A GGT (gamma-glutamyl transferase) test measures the levels of GGT in the blood.

 A doctor may order a GGT test for the following reasons:

-This is a single-marker test measuring GGT.
-It can be ordered as part of a custom panel.
+This is a single-marker test measuring gamma-glutamyl transferase (GGT).
 GGT is used in the diagnosis and monitoring of hepatobiliary diseases.